gtxg16/RandomOre/README.md

-# OreChanger
+# RandomOre
-Changes ore to something else e.g. if you mine a diamond ore it gives you an iron ore.
+Changes ore to something else e.g. if you mine a diamond ore it gives you an ender pearl.

-If you want to change what ores are given, you are welcome to change and recompile the code.
+If you want to change what items are given, you are welcome to change and recompile the code.

 But please, leave my credits in there.